kumar-github/tutorial-resources/externalized-configuration-README.md

 ```

 > [!TIP]
-> It is a convention to follow the `.` notation for property names and group them based on their functionality.
+> It is a convention to follow the `.` and lower case notation for property names and group them based on their
+> functionality.
 >
 > Example: `app.database.url`, `app.database.driver-class-name`, `app.database.security.username` etc

 :question:**Any Questions**:question: